 It was also Linda who encouraged Rebecca to re-connect with Excel Academy, one of the right schools that the Department of Education had approved to open when she was working there, and to eventually join their governance board in 2009.
 From there, things moved quickly: Yutaka Tamura, the school’s aforementioned founder, was leaving to pursue other things, and the school struggled to find a new leader.
 “It was really kind of a turning point for Excel,” says Rebecca, “… thanks to a lot of work by Sue [Walsh, also of BES] in particular, Excel had found itself as one of the most successful schools in the state and the country.”
 Rebecca admits to being “really concerned at the time with what was going to happen next,” as the search for new leadership proved nearly impossible.

 With a lot of council from both Linda and Sue, Rebecca made the decision to take over as Excel Academy’s interim Executive Director.
 A school founder is a hard act to follow, but Rebecca spent a year and a half in charge, guiding Excel as the team readied to replicate and open a second campus in Chelsea.
-She helped select then 7th and 8th grade science teacher Stephanie Patton (Associate Director of The Fellowship at BES), deeply admired and respected by her colleagues, to lead the sister school.
+She helped select then 7th and 8th grade science teacher Stephanie Patton (former Senior Director of the BES Fellowship), deeply admired and respected by her colleagues, to lead the sister school.
 Rebecca then moved into a network role.

 “When I look back at why I think Excel Academy was so successful out of the gate, it was because we got a lot of help from leaders who are all education reform powerhouses in their own right,” says Rebecca.
 “Excel was one of the first schools in the charter movement to really talk about systems, about the need for schools to run like a finely-tuned machine in order to create an optimal environment for learning.”
 But equally important for the school, she explains, was the humility of the team that came later.
 When faced with a school that was not what they had set out to run, the leadership team chose to put on the brakes and re-assess, something difficult to do.
 “It takes a lot of courage and a lot of hard work,” says Rebecca, both of which, she adds, are hallmarks of Excel.